asiankid1993/ScaProductApp/README.md

+## Scan Product App

-## This project is only available for phones with Android 6.0 and above.
+### This project is only available for phones with Android 6.0 and above.

-## This project is used to scan any product that contains a QR or Bar code.
+### This project is used to scan any product that contains a QR or Bar code.

-## This project will allow user to see and edit product infomation base on QR/Bar Code.
+### This project will allow user to see and edit product infomation base on QR/Bar Code.

-## Please modify the web link for API based on user's own database/server setup
+### Please modify the web link for API based on user's own database/server setup